p4lang/PI/proto/docs/p4runtime_type_serialization.md

 in headers and values with one of these types are represented similarly in P4Runtime (with binary strings).

+For all P4_16 compound types (`tuple`, `struct`, `header`, and `header_union`), the order of members in the `repeated` field of the Protobuf type specification is guaranteed to be the same as the order of the members in the corresponding P4_16 declaration.
+The same goes for the order of members of an `enum` or members of `error`, as well as for the order of entries is a `stack`.

 ## P4 data in p4runtime.proto
 P4Runtime uses the `P4Data` message to represent values with arbitrary types.
 The P4Runtime client must generate correct `P4Data` messages based on the